lukearend/bayesocampus/README.md

 ~~_a cauldron of Bayesian witchcraft for rat mind-reading_~~

-_a sandbox for fully-Bayesian neural decoding_
+_a sandbox for Bayesian neural decoding_

 This code is maintained by Luke Arend and the members of the Johnson laboratory at Bethel University.

 The codebase contains utilities for building tuning curves from raw spike data, visualizing the encoding model, and performing Bayesian neural decoding.
-This can be done in a stimulus space of an arbitrary number of dimensions.
+This can be done in a stimulus space of arbitrary dimensionality.
 The code is intended to run in [MATLAB](https://www.mathworks.com/product/ltc/matlab.html) (written in version 2016a).

 Image: "Thinking Rat" by [Henriikka Pöllänen](http://cargocollective.com/henriikkapollanen).